dvidelabs/poly.shell/doc/api/shell.md

 - `options.user`: optional user name for ssh (can also be set in `.ssh/config`).

-- `options.outStream`: optional writeable stream to receive output instead instead of `process.stdout`.

-- `options.logStream`: optional writeable stream to receive log output instead instead of `process.stdout`.
-Logging only happens if `options.log == true`.

-Example redirecting output stream:

-### shell.run(cmd, [callback(err)]
+### shell.run(cmd, [callback(err, capture())])

 `cmd` : a command string to be executed by a local or remote shell.
 If given as array, the individual commands are joined by ' && ' before being given to the ssh command - no real magic or extra parsing here.

-`callback(err)` : optional callback to know when the shell has completed.
+`callback(err, capture)` : optional callback to know when the shell has completed.
 Especially useful under job control to ensure that a job action does not complete before the shell does, and that the action fails if the shell does.
+If shell is created with `option.captureLimit = 0`, capture returns the empty string, otherwise up to `options.captureLimit` bytes of buffered output, or default 64K.
-If no callback is given, the shell continues as a background process.
+If no callback is given, the shell continues as a background process and no output is captured (but still streamed to the shells output stream).
+`capture` is a function that converts captured buffers to a string:
+`var myoutputstring = capture()`.
 The callback is compatible with the callback acquired by job actions `this.async()`.

-If the shell command begins with sudo, sudo is stripped from the command and the rest is passed on to the `shell.sudo` helper command.
+If the shell command begins with "sudo", "sudo" is stripped from the command and the rest is passed on to the `shell.sudo` helper command.

 ### shell.setPassword(password)